Inside the World of Fac-Brats

 Jenny Zhao ’25 (Features Editor, 144th Board) in Features | September 29, 2023

-Amidst the diverse student population of The Lawrenceville School hailing from near and far, exists a small but special population of faculty children.
+Amidst the diverse student population of The Lawrenceville School hailing from near and far, there exists a small but special population of faculty children.
 You might have seen them roaming around campus and blending in with the rest of the students—whether intentional or not, they do a pretty good job!
 Endearingly called “fac-brats” by the rest of the school, a few of them have really stood out from the crowd.
 Let’s get to know them!

 Vivian Teeley ’24